 However, this is not always possible – for instance, if you live in an apartment building with multiple floors, you might not be able to install one of these vents.
 In this case, you should open all the windows in your kitchen while cooking and then turn on the exhaust fan when you’re done cooking to eliminate any remaining odors.

-If you want to avoid musty or dusty smells coming from your AC system or various parts of your home, make sure you regularly check all air ducts for mold or debris buildup.
+To avoid musty or dusty smells from your AC system or various parts of your home, regularly check all air ducts for mold or debris buildup.
 This will ensure that fresh air circulates freely around your house and that your cooling unit works as efficiently as possible.

 Also, don’t forget to clean or replace filters at least once every three months.

-As you can see, there are many ways to improve indoor air quality at home.
+As you can see, many ways exist to improve indoor air quality at home.
 All you need to do is vacuum regularly, dust surfaces, and take care of the humidity levels in your house.
-Additionally, adding houseplants or using cooking vents can help you naturally eliminate unpleasant smells.
-Finally, make sure you regularly check air ducts for mold or debris buildup.
+Adding houseplants or cooking vents can help you naturally eliminate unpleasant smells.
+Finally, regularly check air ducts for mold or debris buildup.